 There is no denying that a well trained, experienced educator with a passion for teaching and learning knows a lot about children.
 But there is also no denying that a parent knows their own child better than anyone else in the world.
 A parent sees their child in ways, times and places that an educator will never be privileged to see.
 This is something I have always believed but have seen and felt so much more keenly since becoming a parent myself.
 And that is why the observations of BOTH the trained educator and the parent are so important when it comes to formulating any sort of plan around a child’s learning and development.

-Next time you hesitate to comment or ask questions out of concern as being labelled as “that” parent, remember my friends’ stories.
-You may even have to ask again and again and again until you find the right answer.
-Try to remember – just as our love for our child has no end, so it is with our role as advocate for their best interests.
+Next time you hesitate to comment or ask questions out of concern as being labelled as “that” parent, remember these stories.
+You may have to ask again and again and again until you find the right answer for your child.
+You may have to question, and even discard, the suggestions of a range of professionals.
+You might feel like it’s hopeless and not know where to turn next.
+When you feel this way, remind yourself that just as our love for our child has no end, so it is with our role as advocate for their best interests.